Andrew-Sparrow/108766-technomart/Readme.md

 ---

-#### In this project were developed and applied next features and technologies:
+#### he following functions and technologies were used in this project:

 - Markup
 - Work with graphics